Qumulo/getting-started-guide/rest-api-guide/access-tokens/auth_access-tokens.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: List all access tokens for the cluster.
+    summary: List all access tokens for the cluster or specified user.
+Privilege ACCESS_TOKENS_READ is required to list keys for users other than yourself
   post:
     parameters: []
     request_body: